cvan/password-reset-screencasts/README.md

 ## Usage

+First set the `SLIMERJSLAUNCHER` environment variable if you wish to override the location of the Firefox binary to use with SlimerJS.

 To generate all the screencasts:

     make

-Set the `SLIMERJSLAUNCHER` environment variable to override the location of the Firefox binary to use with SlimerJS.
+To generate screencasts for only one site:

+    make airbnb

+To do a dry run (i.e., run the CasperJS scripts only but skip the video processing):

+    DRY='1' make airbnb